kyma-project/kyma/docs/04-operation-guides/troubleshooting/ac-01-application-gateway-troubleshooting.md

     </div>

     Then, register the service and try calling again.
 Registering the service again recreates the Access Service.
-    To register a service, see [this tutorial](#tutorials-register-a-service-register-a-service).
+    To register a service, see [this tutorial](../../03-tutorials/application-connectivity/ac-04-register-manage-services.md).

 4. Check the API URL.

-    If your call reaches the Application Gateway and the Access Service exists, but you still receive an error, check if the API URL in the service definition matches the API URL of the actual service you are trying to call.
+    If your call reaches Application Gateway and the Access Service exists, but you still receive an error, check if the API URL in the service definition matches the API URL of the actual service you are trying to call.
-    To check the target URL of the API, fetch the Service definition from the Application Registry:
+    To check the target URL of the API, fetch the Service definition from Application Registry:

     <div tabs name="verification" group="error-when-calling-a-registered-service">
       <details>